WHERE CAN I BUY YOUR PRODUCTS?

 You can purchase our meat and eggs at our farmstand, at farmer's markets, from gourmet purveyors and small grocers, or find them on the menu at discerning restaurants in Charlottesville and the surrounding area.
 Peruse the Purchase page for all the details.

 CAN I PURCHASE YOUR PRODUCTS ONLINE?

 Not at this time, but we are working towards this option for local customers.

 BUT YOU CAN PRE-ORDER ITEMS FOR PICK UP!

-Email us BY 9AM FRIDAY MORNING to reserve items for pick up at either of our Saturday farmer's markets, then pay in person with cash, check, or credit card.
+Email us BY 9AM FRIDAY MORNING to reserve items for pick up at Saturday farmer's market, then pay in person with cash, check, or credit card.

 WE ALSO OFFER WEEKLY, LOCAL HOME DELIVERY!

-If you live in the Charlottesville area, we offer delivery straight to your doorstep every Wednesday for orders of $100 or more.
+If you live in the Charlottesville area, we offer delivery straight to your doorstep every Thursday for a delivery fee of $5.
 Click here for our current products and prices, then email us to order.

 DO YOU SHIP?

 No. To keep our ecological footprint as small as possible, we avoid the expensive packaging, dry ice, and fossil fuel required to get our products to your door and keep them cold in transit.
 We offer sales to customers as close to home as possible in our central Virginia area - typically that's Charlottesville, Richmond, and thereabouts.
 To support your local farmers and explore the seasonal offerings in your area, check out www.eatwild.com.